vg-json-data/sm-json-data/logicalRequirements.md

 {"obstaclesNotCleared": ["A"]}
 ```

-__Additional considerations__
-Entering a room does not count as executing a strat, so this logical element cannot be fulfilled instantly upon entering a room.

 #### resetRoom object
 A `resetRoom` object represents the need for the room to be in an initial state in order to perform a strat.
 A `resetRoom` object can have the following properties:
 * _nodes:_ An array containing the in-room ID of nodes at which entering the room can work.